The 8 fastest growing small businesses in food, restaurants and beverages for 2026

 How NEXT helps food and beverage business owners

 NEXT makes it fast, easy and affordable to protect your small business — and you can do it all online.
-We help over 1,300 professions find coverage to fit their unique business needs.
+We help hundreds of professions find coverage to fit their unique business needs.

 If you have questions, our licensed, U.S.-based insurance professionals are available to help.